atelierdumobile/appdeploy/README.md

 General

-	- find another icone
+	- Find another icone
-	- find a new name
+	- Find a new name

 Display

-	- display more information such size of resources and repartition
+	- Display more information such size of resources and repartition
-	- display validity of certificates
+	- Display validity of certificates
-	- .app MacApp support
+	- Support MacApp
 	- MultiWindow support
 	- Add a comment section

 Signing (iOS)

 	- Ipa : display more information about signing information
-	- Xcarchvie : Weakness of the signing part due to certificate issue, and complexity build issue.
+	- Xcarchive : Weakness of the signing part due to certificate issue, and complexity build issue.
 Not sure it is the role of this tool.
 	- Resiging by choosing a certificate
 	- Upload Dsym
 	- Automatically delegate signing to Fastlane (gym) if present

 Network

-	- Improvment of the network upload fiability
+	- Improvment of the network upload reliability
 	- Add cancel button
 	- SSH mode has no progress bar
 	- Dropbox support for sharing
-	- generate random url for privacy
+	- Generate random url for privacy

 Templating

-	- Improvment of the template management
+	- Improvement of the template management
 	- Allow a template store to share its template

 Uploading